Thomas Jenkins (Medal of Honor)

-Thomas Jenkins (1831 – unknown) was a Union Navy sailor in the American Civil War and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions during the Siege of Vicksburg.
+Thomas Jenkins (c.
+1831 – unknown) was a Union Navy sailor in the American Civil War and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions during the Siege of Vicksburg.
 He was awarded the medal for rescuing his crewmates during the sinking of his ship, the USS Cincinnati, in the Mississippi River.
 Under heavy fire from a Confederate artillery battery, Jenkins and three other men swam back and forth between the riverbank and the sinking ship, helping crewmen who could not swim reach shore.
 The four men then towed a small boat, carrying wounded sailors and the ship's commander, to the safety of Union forces.

 Biography

-Jenkins was born in Australia in 1831, and later immigrated to the United States, enlisting in the US Navy from New York in 1861.
+Jenkins was born in Australia in about 1831, and later immigrated to the United States, enlisting in the US Navy from New York in 1861.
 During the Civil War, Jenkins served as a seaman on the ironclad USS Cincinnati.
 On May 27, 1863, during the Siege of Vicksburg, Mississippi, the Cincinnati was ordered to steam down the Mississippi River and destroy two Confederate artillery guns which were impeding the advance of General William Tecumseh Sherman's right flank.
 Between the Cincinnati and the two guns was a Confederate eleven-piece heavy artillery battery which, from its position atop a bluff, had command over that entire stretch of the river.
 The Union forces had been aware of the battery, but, shortly before the Cincinnati received its orders, the battery had disappeared and was assumed to have been moved elsewhere.
 Unbeknown to them, the battery's guns had been removed from view by simply lowering them from their carriages, both to protect them from the fire of ships on the river and to deceive the Union forces.
 The commander of the battery had discovered the Union signal code, and when he intercepted a message describing the Cincinnatis mission, he had the guns re-assembled during the night and concealed them in brush.